Leadership for a Better World

 Introduction to the Social Change Model of Leadership

-The Introduction to the Social Change Model workshop must be completed first and then you may pursue the other domains/credits in any order.
+The Introduction to the Social Change Model workshop must be completed first and then you may pursue the other credits in any order.
 This workshop introduces the Social Change Model and the Leadership Certificate Program.

 Consciousness of Self — Students will explore the values, emotions, attitudes, and beliefs that cause them to take action.
 Program examples include Meditation Mondays, True Colors, StrengthsQuest, etc.